Bar Exam | 25 Things You Should Know

 The NCBE scores the MBE component of the UBE.
 Each jurisdiction scores the MEE and MPT using the NCBE’s point sheets, which is then scaled to the MBE.
 Your total score is then calculated by the NCBE.

 Individual jurisdictions determine their own passing score.
 Alaska requires the highest passing score (280).
 Alabama, Minnesota, Missouri, New Mexico, and North Dakota require the lowest passing scores (260).

-*OH and TX have yet to announce their minimum passing UBE scores.
+*PA has yet to announce their minimum passing UBE score.

 **We recommend checking your state bar examiners’ website well before taking your exam for information regarding the grading of the MEE and MPT.

 How do you register for the UBE?